Antigua and Barbuda at the 2016 Summer Olympics

 Antigua and Barbuda competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, from 5 to 21 August 2016.
-This was the nation's tenth appearance at the Summer Olympics.
+It was the nation's tenth appearance at the Summer Olympics, since its debut at the 1976 Summer Olympics in Montreal.
+The Antigua and Barbuda delegation consisted of nine athletes competing in two sports.
+The country did not win any medals at the Games.